-We are currently finishing an OATS imaging sub-study, many participants were invited to undergo positron emission tomography (PET) scans, measuring deposition of amyloid plaques in the brain.
+Between 2012 and 2017, as part of a OATS imaging sub-study, many participants were invited to undergo positron emission tomography (PET) scans, measuring deposition of amyloid plaques in the brain.
 Amyloid plaques are thought to predict memory decline with age.
 Performing these scans in twins will help us to establish how these amyloid plaques relate to performance in memory and thinking ability.
 We also aim to determine if there is a genetic component, and if there are any potentially modifiable environmental factors that may be contributing to the development of the plaques.
 For this sub-study, 207 participants in New South Wales and Victoria were assessed and scanned.

 The OATS Study has collected a unique data set from which we can examine genetic and environmental influences on a range of ageing-related issues.
 In particular we are investigating links between cognitive function and brain chemistry over time which has not been looked at previously.
 The diversity and depth of our work has also allowed us to form collaborative partnerships with other twin studies around the world.
 These collaborations are important as we have the opportunity to further enlarge our sample size and thereby better address genetic questions, which require large samples.

 The OATS aims to find out what influences memory and thinking as we age.
 It investigates environmental influences such as lifetime physical and mental activity, socioeconomic environment, and nutrition.
 It also investigates how biological factors such as hypertension and antioxidant levels interact with genes to influence brain ageing.
 Over time, the expression of genes varies depending on different influences in the environment, and by studying twins, OATS aims to determine which influences on the ageing process are genetic, which are environmental, and how the two interact.